Award application & criteria

-Entries for the Matthew George Young Stockman Award are currently closed.
+Matthew George Young Stockman Award

-Matthew was like a sponge when it came to genetics.
-He would study every stud sale catalogue, American and Canadian Angus Journals and kept them as a ready reference.
 When Matthew went to a Stud cattle sale he would already have chosen the cattle he would like to purchase.
 He wasn’t successful in purchasing all the cattle he liked because the ones he had selected usually went for the highest prices.

 Matthew’s dream was to travel to Canada on a working holiday.
 He wanted to stay at some of the Stud ranches where they welcomed the help and in exchange gave you a first-hand experience on how their operation worked.
 Matthew really wanted to see the Angus genetics in Canada as he believed this was where his own Angus Stud would benefit the most.
 His quest was to find the magic genetics that would elevate his Stud Stock to be the breeding stock that other cattle breeders wanted to place in their breeding herds.